canonical/open-documentation-academy/wsl/tutorial/develop-with-ubuntu-wsl.md

 ## What you will learn

-* How to install WSL and Ubuntu on WSL from the terminal
+- How to install WSL and Ubuntu on WSL from the terminal
-* How to set up Visual Studio Code for remote development with Ubuntu on WSL
+- How to set up Visual Studio Code for remote development with Ubuntu on WSL
-* How to create a basic Node.js webserver on Ubuntu using Visual Studio Code
+- How to create a basic Node.js webserver on Ubuntu using Visual Studio Code
-* How to preview HTML served from an Ubuntu WSL instance in a native browser on Windows
+- How to preview HTML served from an Ubuntu WSL instance in a native browser on Windows

 ## What you will need

-* A PC with Windows 10 or 11
+- A PC with Windows 10 or 11

 ## Install Ubuntu on WSL2

+To begin installing Ubuntu on WSL2, the first step is to set up Windows Subsystem for Linux (WSL) on your machine.
+Once WSL is enabled, you'll install Ubuntu and verify the setup by running some basic Linux commands.
+This process will get you up and running with a fully functional Linux environment right on your Windows system.

 ### Install WSL